 3. Write your first query

-The most common is the query, which requests data from your in a structure that conforms to your server's schema.
-If you return to the Sandbox for your server, you can see available queries in the Schema Reference tab you opened earlier.
+The most common GraphQL operation is the query, which requests data from your graph in a structure that conforms to your server's schema.
+If you return to the Sandbox for your server, you can see available query fields in the Schema Reference tab you opened earlier.

-Scroll down to the launches to get details about it:
+Scroll down to the launches field to get details about it:

 Detail about launches query

-Here, you see both the query term itself, the return type, and information about parameters that can be passed to the query.
+Here, you see both the field name itself, its return type, and information about parameters that can be passed to it.
 You can use this information to write a query you'll eventually add to your app.

-To start working with this query in the Sandbox Explorer, select the "play" button to the right side of the information:
+To start working with this field in the Sandbox Explorer, select the "play" button to the right side of the information:

 Open in Explorer

-This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the query you've selected:
+This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the field you've selected:

 Docs open in the left sidebar

-Notice the small button next to the launches icon.
-Click this button to add the query to the middle "" panel:
+Notice the small plus button next to the launches field.
+Click this button to add the field to the middle "operations" panel:

 Click the button to add this query

-When the query is added, it will look like this:
+When the field is added, it will look like this:

 The query once it's been added to the Operations section